usnavy/Navy-Design-Guide/image-scheme.md

 ### Assorted Imagery

 #### Usage
-Thumbnails are small images that represent the narrative or information in tight spaces.
+Assorted Images are small images that represent the narrative, information, type, or topic in tight spaces.
 They typically act as tap targets that lead to primary content, appearing within components.

 #### Placement
 They are used when providing previews, teasers, lists, or groups of visual imagery.

+##### Choosing an assorted image
+Assorted images should be topic dependent, subject oriented and type positioned, engaging the user and setting the organizational tone for the page, but they shouldn’t overpower the content elements they support.
+Pay attention to both the appearance of the image and its composition.

 ##### Appearance